OnChainSurvivor/OnChainSurvivor/README.md

 ##  📚 Basic Interaction Models 🕹️

 As frictionless as possible, the game's first priority is FUN.
-If the game is not fun then it will not be sustainable
+If the game is not fun then it will not be sustainable!

 ```mermaid
 graph TD